gradCSwomen-utah/gradCSwomen-utah.github.io/_posts/2024-08-15-leann_post.md

 LeAnn

-And if you happen to want to watch some video of these computer graphics pioneers reflecting back on their time at the U, here is a link to the video of the IEEE Milestone Event, held in conjuction with the 50th Anniversary of the Computer Science Dept at the U of U. https://www.youtube.com/playlist?list=PLhQVGnx4kTkXmqYjT1t1RZMwBHfu2eEVA
+And if you happen to want to watch some video of these computer graphics pioneers reflecting back on their time at the U, here is a link to the video of the IEEE Milestone Event, held in conjuction with the 50th Anniversary of the Computer Science Dept at the U of U. <a href="https://www.youtube.com/playlist?list=PLhQVGnx4kTkXmqYjT1t1RZMwBHfu2eEVA" style="color: red;">YouTube</a>

 This is another “extra” event that I am very glad I went to, to hear them speak in person.